YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 #### 8.16.1.
 Deployment to the test environment
-Deploy to the test environment as follows:
+Deploy to the test environmen as follows:

     # deploy to the tst environment
     bash src/bash/issue-tracker/issue-tracker.sh -a to-tst